You can make a tax-free contribution to WETA from your traditional or ROTH IRA if you are age 70 ½ or older.

-The Tax Increase Prevention Act of 2014 includes a provision for the IRA Charitable Rollover that allows you to make a charitable gift directly from your IRA while excluding the amount of that gift from your adjusted gross income (AGI) for 2014.
+The Protecting Americans from Tax Hikes Act of 2015 includes a provision for the IRA Charitable Rollover that allows you to make a charitable gift directly from your IRA while excluding the amount of that gift from your adjusted gross income (AGI).
 To qualify:

 - You must be 70-1/2 or older.
 The IRA Charitable Rollover permits you to make donations directly to charitable organizations such as WETA from your IRA.
-The distribution counts towards your 2014 required minimum distribution (RMD) but is not part of your Adjusted Gross Income (AGI), so you don’t pay tax on it.
+The distribution counts towards your required minimum distribution (RMD) for the current tax year but is not part of your Adjusted Gross Income (AGI), so you don’t pay tax on it.

 - Your total combined charitable IRA rollover contribution cannot exceed $100,000 in any one year.